 Now that this exhausting month is over we relish a short break of celebrating und have to go on a small diet ;).
 Nevertheless, we look forward to the next successful graduations of our colleagues.

 In recent weeks, the Olympic Games took place in South Korea.
 It was fought for sporting personal best.
 In the meantime, the most popular professors of all three faculties were honored at the JKU.
 Therefore, the golden, silver or bronze “Mitch-trophy” for particularly good teaching during the last winter semester was awarded.
 May it be because your favourite professor has the best humour or even explains the most complicated matter so that you understand it very easily.
 You voted and elected Prof. Christian Paulik to third place in the TN-faculty.
-The remaining results can be found in here or in the current edition of the mAGanzin-edition in the canteen.
+The remaining results can be found in here, opens an external URL in a new window or in the current edition of the mAGanzin-edition in the canteen.

 On February 27th, it was finally time - after 7 months of trembling and waiting, the paper for which our colleague Patricia Pappenreiter contributed with her work and therefore is mentioned as co-author was eventually published in the prestigious journal Nature Communications.
 The topic of the paper is about „Biological methane production under putative Enceladus-like conditions“, on which Patricia already did her research for her master thesis.
 This paper drew a lot of attention and even newspapers such as the Standard reported about it.